Photo: Rachel Saddedine

 Gestalt: the psychotherapy of the present moment.

-Gestalt therapy integrates the body, emotions, mind, and relationships.
-It helps you live fully in the here and now, regain your ability to act, and reclaim your autonomy.
+It integrates the body, emotions, mind, and relationships.
+It helps you live fully in the here and now and reclaim your autonomy.

 It is a therapy with a humanistic and transformative approach that helps you create a life in harmony with your deepest aspirations.